telehash/TMesh/TMesh.md

 * 4 byte sequence
 * 4 byte ūs ago
-* z, exponent is mask
+* z, 4 bits is mask, 4 bits is sort (energy reserve)
   * must be confirmed to change mask
+    * scheduled to be active at a future nonce
-  * z sent in handshake
+  * z sent in channel
+  * default based on medium power?
 * rssi
 * nonce + secret
   * 8 byte zero pad, 4 for next ūs (then masked), 4 for channel